 Old stuff from the electric bay

 So I first dug out my Hasselblad 2000 FC/M, which I had only swapped for a 500 because I really wanted to take photos with the 110mm f/2 Planar.
 I did that last time 2019 in Oman.
-However, this is a very special lens.
-I adopted the traffic planners' motto and convinced myself that “one more lens will fix it” will save everything.
-So I started looking for something with a wider angle.
-I found a 60mm f/4 optic online at my trusted dealer in Hamburg.
+This is a very special lens, however.
+I adopted the traffic planners' motto and told myself that "one more lens will fix it" would save everything.
+So I went looking for something with a wider angle.
+I found a 60mm f/4 lens online at my trusted dealer in Hamburg.
 In the electronics bay I checked whether the price was realistic - and my eye fell on a Distagon 50mm f/2.8 from Lübeck for the same price.
-This lens does not fit on a Hasselblad 500 series and therefore fits exactly into my prey scheme.
+This lens does not fit a Hasselblad 500 series and therefore fits my prey pattern.
 I quickly grabbed it and two days later had 1250 grams of round glass in my hand.
-Maybe I should have done some research beforehand.
+Maybe I should have done a bit of research beforehand.

 But seriously – results like these make up for the lugging.